twagar11/ansible-labs/archive/2-ansible-fundamentals.md

 ```

 As before, you need to ensure you can access these servers, so either
-create the [fenago] user and set up authentication to that
+create the [ubuntu] user and set up authentication to that
 account or change the [remote\_user] line in the example playbook.
 Once you have done this, you should be able to run the playbook and you
 will see an output similar to the following: